hschneider/neutralino-ext-bun/README.md

 - All communication between Neutralino and Bun runs asynchronously.
 - All events are queued, so none will be missed during processing.
 - Track the data flow between Neutralino and Bun in realtime.
-- Use Bun's integrated, browser-based debugger while your Neutralino App is running.
+- Use Bun's integrated, browser-based debugger.
 - Works in Window- and headless Cloud-Mode.
 - Terminates the Bun Runtime when the Neutralino app quits.